biglam/FSND-capstone/README.md

 The required JWT's are also stored in [test.sh](./test.sh).

-Additionally, the API can be tested in postman using [capstone-tests-full.postman_collection.json](the supplied collection).
+Additionally, the API can be tested in postman using [the supplied collection](capstone-tests-full.postman_collection.json).

 ---
 ### Running the server